-As described in the proposal from Spark Northwest, the City's role in the Solarize Yakima campaign would primarily consist of serving as the "face" of the campaign by helping to recruit volunteers to serve on a campaign committee and by promoting the campaign through the City's various communications platforms.
+The City's role in the Solarize Yakima campaign would primarily consist of serving as the "face" of the campaign by helping to recruit volunteers to serve on a campaign committee and by promoting the campaign through the City's various communications platforms.
 The City may also be asked to provide meeting space for campaign workshops.